 The first International Conference on Smart Energy Carriers will take place in Naples on 21-23 of January, 2019.
 This Conference will also be the last General and Committee Members meetings of the SMARCATs COST Action.

 The main aim of the Conference will be to point out (Smart) Energy Carriers Chemistry and Technologies current state of knowledge and perspectives.
-Invited lectures as well as contributed presentations from Action participants will be arranged in a three days conference attempting to give the largest possible room to discussion and interaction among the participants.
+Invited lectures as well as contributed presentations (from both Action participants and all the interested researchers) will be arranged in a three days conference attempting to give the largest possible room to discussion and interaction among the participants.

 1) standard fossil fuels